TomasTillmann/ElevatorSystemSimulation/README.md

 * As described above, there is a lot of things you can as a user adjust
 * With this great flexibility, you can test out many different elevator algorithms with many different elevator systems working on a big variety of buildings handling great amount of different population distributions
-* This software is mainly distributed as fully functional package, but it build on the core logic, which is `Simulation` project under this solution
+* This software is mainly distributed as fully functional package, but it is build on the core logic, which is `Simulation` project under this solution
 * Feel free to extend this library with your own elevator algorithms, functionality and whatever idea you would have in a separate fork
 * You can ask for a pull request and if I find your contribution useful, I would definitely be open to add your contribution to this project